Jorge-X/NIXOS-i3-Dotfiles/README.md

 # my-settings-and-scripts-i3wm

-Here are all my i3wm settings, I won't add i3status because I use it with the default setting
+# Here are all my i3wm settings, I won't add i3status because I use it with the default setting

-### how to install:
+### how to install i3:
 move `i3` to `~/.config/`
-after... press `ctrl+Shift+R`
+after... than press `ctrl+Shift+R`

 dependency:
 - rofi

-how to install dependency?!
+how to install the dependency?!

-you make:
+You can use the following command:

 `sudo apt-get -y install rofi`

+### how to install rofi settings:
+move `rofi` to `~/.config/`
+after... reboot your machine

-this is only!
+This is only!